elmotabuzo16/nginx_tutorial/README.md

 3. sites-enabled/ - it will apply when nginx start, nginx reload, nginx restart
 4. sites-available/ - it will not taken effect when nginx start, nginx reload, nginx restart

-# Process for Reverse Proxy
+# Configuring Revere Proxy for Web
 ### For Single Application
 1. cd /etc/nginx/sites-available
 2. vim node-app